Dental Hygienist Training and Career FAQ

 If you are wondering whether a career in this field is a good move, the career outlook data is encouraging.
 The rising number of openings in this profession can be attributed to a variety of factors.
 For one thing, the increased understanding of how oral health affects overall health is driving demand for preventive dental care.
 Additionally, new advances in the field, along with an aging population, are creating further opportunities.
 Plus, since there are millions of individuals across the country who lack access to a dentist, many state and local organizations are stepping up and funding dental hygienist services to fill the gap.

-According to national employment estimates, this field is expected to grow by 20 percent between 2016 and 2026, which is much higher than the average for all occupations.**
+According to the Occupational Outlook Handbook, this field is expected to grow by 11 percent between 2018 and 2028, which is much higher than the average for all occupations.

 The majority work in dentists' offices.
 However, dental hygienists can also be found in a variety of other environments, such as specialty oral health practices, community health organizations, public health clinics, schools, correctional facilities, hospitals, and long-term care facilities.